Illia3-prog/Product-Hunt-Fresh-Products/README.md

 launch date

-Who this is useful for
+Who this is useful for:

 startup founders & entrepreneurs — to find ideas

 investors — to track fresh launches